ECMGIU/InternalWebsite/docs/STORIES.md

 ## Event Management
 - As a member of ECMG, I want to see upcoming events.
-(Google Calendar Integration?) 👨‍💻 (Praneet)
+(Google Calendar Integration?)
 - As a member of ECMG, I want to join an event by clicking an attached Zoom link.
 - As a member of Exec, I want to create an event.
 - As a member of Exec, I want to record attendance at an event.
 (Attendance code?)